Born Ruffians: Formation, debut records and Red, Yellow & Blue (2000s)

 In 2007, they released the single "Hummingbird," which was included on their first album Red, Yellow & Blue.
 Born Ruffians' Red, Yellow & Blue was nominated in the 8th Annual Independent Music Awards for Pop/Rock Album of the year.

 In 2009, they recorded a cover of two Aphex Twin songs for Warp20 (Recreated), a compilation.

 They appeared in an episode of the second season of British teen drama Skins, playing their song "Hummingbird" in a night club.
 The song is also featured in a television advert in the UK for Orange mobile telecommunications' "Animal" campaign.
 "Hummingbird" is also featured in a car advertisement in Australia.
-The band was featured in episode seven of the comedic web series, Nirvanna the Band the Show, playing as themselves as they rehearse with a new member of the band.
-On July 31, 2009, the Born Ruffians played for Nirvanna the Band at The Rivoli for the wrap of their web-series.
+The band was featured in episode seven of the comedic web series, Nirvana the Band the Show, playing as themselves as they rehearse with a new member of the band.
+On July 31, 2009, the Born Ruffians played for Nirvana the Band at The Rivoli for the wrap of their web-series.
 Footage of this show was included in episode ten.